Makiato1999/ECG-Detector/README.md

 #### 2. Loss Distribution & Thresholding
 A threshold is determined by analyzing the MAE distribution of the training set (e.g., Mean + 2*STD).
 - Accuracy/Precision/Recall: See the notebook output for the classification report.

+## 🪴 Limitations and Future Directions

+While the current autoencoder-based framework demonstrates effective ECG anomaly detection, several important limitations remain and point toward meaningful future research directions.

+**1. Recall limitations due to temporal modeling capacity**
+The current architecture may struggle to capture long-range temporal dependencies in ECG signals, which can lead to false negatives for subtle or rhythm-level abnormalities.
+Future work could explore more expressive temporal models, such as LSTM-based or Transformer-based autoencoders, to better model long-term dynamics and improve recall.

+**2. Limited clinical interpretability of detected anomalies**
+At present, the framework focuses on detecting the presence of abnormal signals without distinguishing abnormality types.
+Integrating supervised methods and clinical labels into a hybrid (unsupervised + supervised) framework could enable downstream classification of abnormality categories, moving beyond detection toward clinically meaningful interpretation.

+**3. Simplified signal setting with single-lead ECG**
+The current experiments are conducted on single-lead ECG signals.
+Extending the framework to multi-lead ECG inputs would allow evaluation of model scalability and robustness in more realistic diagnostic scenarios, where cross-lead temporal and spatial correlations play a critical role.